 By fostering healthier lifestyles and promoting the value of staying well, organizations are learning that they can slow the pace of rising health insurance premiums and improve the attendance and productivity of their employees—particularly those with chronic conditions.

-But to achieve this healthy ROI, they need qualified professionals with the training to build engaging and effective health and wellness programs that have a beneficial and lasting effect on both the organization’s culture and profitability.
+But to achieve this healthy ROI, organizations need qualified professionals with the training to manage engaging and effective health and wellness programs that have a beneficial and lasting effect on both the organization’s culture and profitability.

 Health and Wellness Careers Outlook